MicrosoftDocs/minecraft-creator/creator/Documents/DeferredLighting/LightingCustomization.md

         {
             color "global_metalness_emissive_roughness" // The default MER value to use for items when not defined via textureset; supports RGB array or HEX string
         }
+    },
+    "emissive": {
+        float "desaturation" // The amount of desaturation to apply to albedo color values during emissive light calculation; values range from [0, 1]
     }
 }
 ```